7UKECREAT0R/MCCompiledSource/Writerside/topics/Giving-Items.md

 : Adds a page with the given text to the book.
 This attribute can be repeated to add more pages to the book.
 Doesn’t support [format-strings](Text-Commands.md#format-strings) or [localization](Localization.md).
 - `page: <text>`

-### Leather-Specific Attributes
-If the item is a leather item (armor, horse armor, etc.), you can use the `dye` attribute:

-Dye Leather
-: Sets the color of the leather item to the given red, green, and blue color.
-These numbers range from 0 to 255.
-- `dye: 255 0 120`